storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [console](https://github.com/web3-storage/console)
     - Web UI for w3up.
-    - It SHOULD NOT be archived.
+    - It SHALL NOT be archived.
-    - It SHOULD NOT be migrated.
+    - It SHALL NOT be migrated.
 - [ ] [one-webcrypto](https://github.com/web3-storage/one-webcrypto)
     - Fork which w3up depends upon.
 See [here](https://github.com/web3-storage/w3up/blob/6fa7797ba6f5c0bbd359c807e257882a7d5d6fb8/packages/access-client/package.json#L113).
 - [ ] [www](https://github.com/web3-storage/www)
     - Current website.
-    - It SHOULD NOT be archived.
+    - It SHALL NOT be archived.
-    - It SHOULD NOT be migrated.
+    - It SHALL be migrated.
 - [ ] [learnyouw3up](https://github.com/web3-storage/learnyouw3up)
     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.